 The Missing Royalties

-The Royalties and sales for Mbube were unfortunately not passed onto Solomon Linda or his family.
+The Royalties and sales for Mbube and the Lion Sleeps Tonight were unfortunately not passed onto Solomon Linda or his family.

-Instead, Gallo Records attributed authorship of the song to a fictitious Paul Campbell which allowed the Record Company to collect Royalties for its own benefit.
+Instead, Gallo Records attributed authorship of Mbube and the Lion Sleeps Tonight to a fictitious Paul Campbell which allowed the Record Company to collect Royalties for its own benefit.

-In order to resolve the question of Ownership of the song on South African soil, Linda signed away his rights to the song to Gallo under a Copyright Assignment agreement concluded prior to his death.
+In order to resolve the question of Ownership of the Mbube/The Lion Sleeps Tonight on South African soil, Linda signed away his rights to Mbube to Gallo under a Copyright Assignment agreement concluded prior to his death.

-The document which Linda probably did not fully understand was then used as the basis for Gallo’s Publishing copyright, and allowed Gallo to collect all recording and publishing worldwide Royalties for Mbube.
+The document which Linda probably did not fully understand was then used as the basis for Gallo’s Publishing copyright and control of Mbube and the Lion Sleeps Tonight, allowing Gallo to collect all recording and publishing worldwide Royalties for Mbube.

-The story might have ended there had it not been for a Rolling Stone Article written by Rian Malan in 2000.
+The story of Mbube and The Lion Sleeps Tonight might have ended there had it not been for a Rolling Stone Article written by Rian Malan in 2000.

-Rian’s Rolling Stone piece estimated that Mbube had earned at least $15 million from its use by Disney alone.
+Rian’s Rolling Stone piece estimated that Mbube and the Lion Sleeps Tonight had earned at least $15 million from its use by Disney in the Lion King alone.

-In addition, it also told the story of how Linda died a pauper and that his family had not received any of the Royalties earned from the song over the years.
+In addition, it also told the story of how Linda the Composer of Mbube died a pauper and that his family had not received any of the Royalties earned from Mbube and the Lion Sleeps Tonight over the years.

-The article ignited a Lawsuit which Disney promptly settled with the Family receiving some Royalty payments into a Family Trust.
+The article ignited a Lawsuit which Disney promptly settled with the Linda Family who received some Royalty payments for Mbube and the Lion Sleeps Tonight into a Family Trust.

-Despite the payments received so far, it appears as if a dispute subsequently arose between the Family and Trustees concerning the full amount due to the family from the Trust.
+Despite the payments received for Mbube so far, it appearse as if a dispute subsequently arose between the Family and Trustees concerning the full amount due to the family from the Trust.

-The Lion’s Share concludes on a positive note recognising that after all it was better for the Family to have received some compensation than none at all as would have been the case if the Lawsuit had not been filed.
+The Lion’s Share concludes on a positive note recognising that after all it was better for the Family to have received some compensation for Mbube and The Lion Sleeps Tonight than none at all as would have been the case if the Lawsuit had not been filed.

 In the meantime, Mbube’s Copyright in South Africa has now expired and no publishing Royalties are due to the family in South Africa.

-Nevertheless, Disney and the other International Record Companies continue to collect the international Royalties due from the International adaptations of the song whose copyright is still enforceable outside South Africa.
+Nevertheless, Disney and the other International Record Companies continue to collect the international Royalties for Mbube and The Lion Sleeps Tonight due from the International adaptations of the song whose copyright is still enforceable outside South Africa.

-The settlement reached with the Family assigned the International Publishing Rights to Disney, and so the Family is now excluded from further participation in Mbube’s overseas earnings.
+The settlement reached with the Family assigned the International Publishing Rights of Mbube and the Lion Sleeps Tonight to Disney, and so the Family is now excluded from further participation in Mbube’s overseas earnings.

-In the final analysis, Solomon Linda’s story is an extremely tragic case of exploitation and cultural appropriation…It also reminds one of the History of Rock n Roll music which was started by Black Artists like Little Richard who never got the full financial benefits or Cultural recognition for their creativity.
+In the final analysis, Solomon Linda’s story of Mbube and The Lion Sleeps Tonight is an extremely tragic case of exploitation and cultural appropriation…It also reminds one of the History of Rock n Roll music which was started by Black Artists like Little Richard who never got the full financial benefits or Cultural recognition for their creativity.